 Explore the Homestead Crater

 Just west of Heber City in Midway you’ll find the Homestead Crater, a geothermal hot spring tucked inside a 55-foot cave featured to the right (photo courtesy of the Homestead Resort).
-Take a self-guided tour to learn all about the formation of the cave and hot spring and its unique history, or make a plan to go swimming or have a soak.
+One of several Park City getaways located in the area, here you can take a self-guided tour to learn all about the formation of the cave and hot spring and its unique history, or make a plan to go swimming or have a soak.
 You can even go scuba diving in the middle of the mountains (more on that later.)